 Margaret Minnicks is a health-conscious person who researches the health benefits of foods and drinks.

 Foods satisfy our physical hunger.
 Certain foods have an effect on our emotional needs as well.
 Foods that release endorphins should be added to our diet to reduce stress and improve our mood.
-Endorphins are needed to improve our mood when we are down.

 Endorphins are hormones that are released into the brain and nervous system to make people happy.
-Endorphins are released through certain activities such as exercise, having sex, laughing, getting a massage, meditating, sunshine, owning a pet, eating certain foods and drinking some beverages.
+Endorphins are released through certain activities such as exercise, having sex, laughing, getting a massage, meditating, sunshine, owning a pet, eating certain foods, and drinking some beverages.

 This article focuses on 25 endorphin-releasing foods and beverages that actually make us happy when they are consumed.